janhalendk/react/README.md

 ## Alternative routes to the same end

 So far we've only been looking at the `__reactFiber` property.
 But that app also has `__reactProps`.
-I won't go much into details about this here as this tutorial is already lengthy already.
+I won't go much into details about this here as this tutorial is lengthy already.

 However know that if you fail to identify the location of data on the `__reactFiber` other React properties might be worth exploring too.
 Usually there are more than one way to target the information, we seek.